kpercyro/ReactToRiches/README.md

 - Allows users to input multiple data fields to get a rough credit score
 - Pop-up "more info" button gives the users more information about how their credit score is calculated
 - The calculated credit score is displayed to the user, along with additional inputted insights and information

-## Project Credit:
-This is my final project for Winter 2024 MSCI 342: Principles of Software Engineering.